Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update

 The non-linearity of the link function raises significant concerns regarding both computational and statistical efficiency in GLBs.
-A canonical solution to GLB is the \textsc{GLM-UCB} algorithm~\citep{NIPS'10:GLB}, which estimates the underlying parameter $\theta_*$ via maximum likelihood estimation (MLE) and constructs an upper confidence bound (UCB) of the reward for arm selection.
-However, from a computational perspective, MLE is costly: it requires storing all historical data with $O(t)$ space complexity and solving an optimization problem with $O(t)$ time complexity at each round $t$.
+A canonical solution to GLB is the GLM-UCB algorithm~\citep{NIPS'10:GLB}, which belongs to the family of UCB-type methods~\citep{1995'Agrawal-UCB,2002'Auer-SLB}.
+At each iteration $t \in [T]$, the algorithm estimates the true parameter $\theta_*$ using maximum likelihood estimation (MLE) based on the historical data $\{(\mathbf{x}_s, r_s)\}_{s=1}^{t-1}$ and yields an estimator $\theta_t$, which is further used for constructing the upper confidence bound for arm selection.
+As shown in Table~\ref{table:compare}, GLM-UCB achieves nearly optimal regret bound in terms of the dependence on $T$.
+However, its reliance on MLE incurs a computational burden: it requires storing all historical data with $\O(t)$ space complexity and solving an optimization problem with $\O(t)$ time complexity at each round $t$.
 Besides, in terms of the statistical efficiency, the non-linearity of the link function introduces a notorious constant $\kappa = 1/\inf_{\x\in\cup_{t=1}^T\X_t,\theta\in\Theta} \mu'(\x^\top\theta)$ into the regret bound of \textsc{GLM-UCB} (see Section~\ref{sec:preliminary} for details), where $\mu'$ denotes the derivative of $\mu$.
 In several applications of GLBs, such as logistic bandits \big($\mu(z) = 1/(1+e^{-z})$\big) and Poisson bandits \big($\mu(z) = e^{z}$\big), the $\kappa$ term can grow exponentially with the norm of the parameter $\norm{\theta_*}_2$, severely affecting the theoretical performance.

 Over the past decade, extensive efforts have been devoted to enhancing the computational or statistical efficiency of GLBs.
 However, as summarized in Table~\ref{table:compare}, how to develop a jointly efficient method that achieves both low computation cost and strong statistical guarantees remains unclear.
 For GLBs,~\citet{conf/nips/JunBNW17} developed computationally efficient algorithms with one-pass update, but their regret bound scales linearly with the potentially large constant $\kappa$.
-More recently, by leveraging the self-concordance of the link function,~\citet{NeurIPS'24:GLB-improved-kappa},~\citet{NeurIPS'24:GLB-limited-adaptivity} and~\citet{NeurIPS'24:self-concordance-bandits} proposed statistically efficient methods that achieve improved dependence on $\kappa$; however, these approaches are still based on the MLE, which has high computation cost.
+More recently, by leveraging the self-concordance of the loss, several works~\citep{NeurIPS'24:GLB-improved-kappa,NeurIPS'24:GLB-limited-adaptivity,NeurIPS'24:self-concordance-bandits,arXiv'25:GLM-confidence-sequence} proposed statistically efficient methods that achieve improved dependence on $\kappa$; however, these approaches are still based on the MLE, which has high computation cost.